 Julie was first elected to the House of Representatives for Parramatta in 2004.
-She is the Shadow Assistant Minister for Small Business, Citizenship and Multicultural Australia.
 She was a small-business owner and head of the Association of Australian Independent Record Labels.

 The electorate of Parramatta is based in the western suburbs of Sydney.
 Besides Parramatta, it includes Constitution Hill, Dundas Valley, Granville, Harris Park, Holroyd, Mays Hill, North Parramatta, Oatlands, Old Toongabbie, Rosehill, Rydalmere, Telopea, Wentworthville, & Westmead and parts of Dundas, Guildford, Merrylands, North Rocks, Pendle Hill, South Granville, South Wentworthville and Toongabbie.